-The statistical analysis was used to determine the significant relationship between abundance of snails with the water parameter and type of vegetation present across the locations.
-All statistical analysis in this study were performed using IBM SPSS Statistics 22 software.
-The significant different between both water parameters and type of vegetation among locations were determined using Kruskal Wallis test as their values deviated the normality and homogeneity assumptions.
+The statistical analysis was used to determine the significant relationship between abundance of snails with the water parameter and the type of vegetation present across the locations.
+All statistical analysis in this study was performed using IBM SPSS Statistics 22 software.
+The significant difference between both water parameters and type of vegetation among locations were determined using Kruskal Wallis test as their values deviated from the normality and homogeneity assumptions.